Isle of Eigg Visitor Guide

 Overview

-While Eigg is considerably smaller than Rum it’s larger than both Canna and Muck, although at only 9 km long from north to south and 5 km wide from east to west it’s not exactly big, but what it loses in landmass against other Scottish islands it more than makes up for with its beauty and character.
+In case you were wondering, the Small Isles consist of Canna, Muck, Rum, and Eigg, all of which lie to the south of the Isle of Skye and to the north of the Ardnamurchan Peninsula.
+While Eigg is considerably smaller than Rum, it’s larger than both Canna and Muck.
+It’s only 9 km long from north to south and 5 km wide from east to west so it’s not exactly big, but what it loses in landmass against other Scottish islands it more than makes up for with its beauty and character.

-Although the coastline is predominantly shingle beaches and sheer cliff faces there are a few immaculate white-sand beaches to be found on the isle (check out Laig beach – it’s fantastic).
-In addition, visitors will see thick woodland, sweeping plains of heather-covered moorland, and An Sgurr – the enormous mountain ridge that dominates the Eigg landscape.
+There’s a heap of reasons why I think you should visit Eigg, but first and foremost has to be the scenery.
+Although the coastline is predominantly shingle beaches and sheer cliff faces, there are a few immaculate white-sand beaches on the island (check out Laig Beach; it’s fantastic).
+In addition, visitors will see thick woodland, sweeping plains of heather-covered moorland, and An Sgurr, the enormous mountain ridge that dominates the south side of the island.

 isle of eigg